 The Mitti Collective is passionate about agroecology, community and the art of growing food sustainably to feed the world’s hungry.
 When we engage in discussions with people equally passionate about food security, we often encounter people working for the same cause, but holding very opposing views.

 What is sustainable and what is not is often misleading when it comes to agriculture.
-Organic and other regenerative methods would look like the obvious solution from a practical point of view, but what is intuitively practical is debated against with conventional chemical farming in addition to techno-centric solutions that are, instead, considered sustainable.
+Organic and other regenerative methods would look like the obvious solution from a practical point of view.
+But what is intuitively practical is debated with conventional chemical farming, in addition to techno-centric solutions that are allegedly also sustainable.

-The argument surrounding food security often sees, neo-Malthusian justifications, that perceive growing populations as a problem and technology as a solution.
+The argument surrounding food security often sees neo-Malthusian justifications that perceive growing populations as a problem and technology as a solution.
 This often overlooks other responses to food security which are not technology-based, such as social responses to challenges of food security.
-While technology has surely contributed to food security and prosperity, a techno-centric narrative also diverts attention from ideas such as, ‘the degrowth paradigm’, which would see the existing economic structures as the primary reason for food insecurity and environmental degradation.
+While technology has surely contributed to food security and prosperity, a techno-centric narrative also diverts attention away from ideas such as ‘the degrowth paradigm’, which would see the existing economic structures as the primary reason for food insecurity and environmental degradation.

 We need to grow enough food for the world’s hungry

-Newer studies furthermore reveal how much smaller the yield gap between organic and conventional farming is compared to what the critics have assumed.
-A major study carried out in Africa by the United Nations Development Program concludes that organic methods have lowered costs and provide more economic benefits to farming communities compared to conventional agriculture.
+Newer studies further reveal how much smaller the yield gap between organic and conventional farming is, compared to what the critics have assumed.
+A major study carried out in Africa by the United Nations Development Program concludes that organic methods have lowered costs and provided more economic benefits to farming communities compared to conventional agriculture.

-For the 1.5 billion subsistence farmers working small plots – producing around half of the world’s food – mono-culture of any kind has proven to be unsustainable.
-Noncommercial poly-cultures provide balanced diets, reduce risk, and thrive without agrochemicals, in addition rich crop diversity also conserve soil and water.
+For the 1.5 billion subsistence farmers working small plots, producing around half of the world’s food, mono-culture of any kind has proven to be unsustainable.
+Noncommercial poly-cultures provide balanced diets, reduce risk, and thrive without agrochemicals.
+In addition, rich crop diversity also conserves soil and water.

 Economies of scale

-Sustainable agriculture practices tend to be small scale and the current scenario of growing world hunger seldom works in the favour of them, as economists have often enthusiastically predicted their demise, and saw them as an obstacle to be overcome in favour of economic development.
+Sustainable agriculture practices tend to be small scale and the current scenario of growing world hunger seldom works in the favour of them as economists have often enthusiastically predicted their demise, and saw them as an obstacle to be overcome to achieve economic development.

-In his paper published in 2000, ‘The Multiple Functions and Benefits of Small Farm Agriculture in the Context of Global Trade Negotiations’, Dr. Peter Rosset challenges the conventional wisdom that small scale farms are backwards and unproductive.
-He mentions that, small scale farms embody a varied farm structure that contribute to biodiversity because of better management of natural resources and wildlife.
+In his paper published in 2000, ‘The Multiple Functions and Benefits of Small Farm Agriculture in the Context of Global Trade Negotiations’, Dr. Peter Rosset challenges the conventional wisdom that small-scale farms are backward and unproductive.
+He mentions that, small-scale farms embody a varied farm structure that contributes to biodiversity because of better management of natural resources and wildlife.
 Communities are empowered through equitable economic opportunity as a result of decentralized land ownership.
 Family farms also form a nurturing atmosphere for children to grow up and acquire values, facilitating transmission of farming skills from one generation to another.
-In addition, farmer markets and other direct marketing strategies for small scale farmers help connect consumers with the people growing food, thus encouraging an appreciation for food and its source.
+In addition, farmer markets and other direct marketing strategies for small-scale farmers help connect consumers with the people growing food, thus encouraging an appreciation for food and its source.

 Taking into account the fact that besides production, farm resources also generate wealth for overall improvement of rural life leading to circulation of income within towns surrounded by family farms.
-Economies of scale on the other hand prefer mechanization of agriculture resulting in lesser employment of people, adoption of mono-culture and dependency on agrochemicals at the cost of deterioration of natural resources.
+Economies of scale, on the other hand, prefer mechanization of agriculture resulting in lesser employment of people, and adoption of mono-culture, and dependency on agrochemicals at the cost of deteriorating natural resources.